ionic-team/ionic-framework/BREAKING.md

 - [Vue](https://ionicframework.com/docs/vue/virtual-scroll)

 Any references to the virtual scroll types from `@ionic/core` have been removed.
 Please remove or replace these types: `Cell`, `VirtualNode`, `CellType`, `NodeChange`, `HeaderFn`, `ItemHeightFn`, `FooterHeightFn`, `ItemRenderFn` and `DomRenderFn`.

+<h2 id="version-7x-utilities">Utilities</h2>

+<h4 id="version-7x-hidden-attribute">`hidden` attribute</h4>

+The `[hidden]` attribute has been removed from Ionic's global stylesheet.
+The `[hidden]` attribute can continue to be used, but developers will get the [native `hidden` implementation](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) instead.
+The main difference is that the native implementation does not use `!important`, so it is easier to override.

 ## Version 6.x